 Why Study Entrepreneurship

-Students in the entrepreneurship concentration at Shippensburg University learn to prepare for the challenges involved in new venture creation and small business management.
+Students in the BSBA in Entrepreneurship degree program at Shippensburg University learn to prepare for the challenges involved in new venture creation and small business management.
 This nationally accredited program gives a broad skill-set for business.
 It also provides

 customized paths for success in specific business systems including new ventures, franchises, corporate ventures, socially responsible companies, and family controlled enterprises.